ni/nimble/packages/nimble-components/src/checkbox/specs/error-state.md

 #### Checkbox Styling Updates

-The `nimble-checkbox` needs styling updates to align them with the current visual designs.
+The `nimble-checkbox` needs styling updates to align it with the current visual design.

 The styling changes include (but may not be limited to):